 When your hobby was just a hobby, time was on your side.
 The more time you spent with your hobby, the more you personally benefited.

 When your hobby becomes a career, time will haunt you.
 Each day is limited to 24 hours, and you must use those hours as effectively as possible.

 The days of leisurely approaching your hobby with a carefree attitude are gone.
 Your hobby is now accountable to your business instead of your self-satisfaction.
 You have metrics to track and production goals to meet.
 Sooner rather than later, your hobby needs to become profitable by way of job costing.

 You will love the product you create

 Do you know that feeling when you toil away on something and, at the end of it all, you’re just undeniably proud of how it turned out?

 Unfortunately, that feeling isn’t as common at work as you’d like to think it is.
 In many workplaces, employees feel as if they’re just another cog in a wheel.
 The churn through their tasks, without any sense of achievement or understanding of how their contribution impacts the greater good.
-That’s likely why 40% of Americans say they’d put more energy into their work if they were recognized more often.
+That’s likely why 79% of people who quit jobs, do so due to lack of recognition.

 But, that’s a non-issue when you’ve created a business out of something you’re passionate about.
 After all of your hard work, you get to see the tangible results of your efforts and feel incredibly satisfied with what you produced.